triton-inference-server/openvino_backend/README.md

 *Note*: If the model is originally exported with dynamic shapes, there is no need to manually specify dynamic shapes in config.

-*Note*: Some models might not support shape with arbitrary dimention size.
+*Note*: Some models might not support a shape with an arbitrary dimension size.
 An error will be raised during the model initialization when the shaped in the config.pbtxt is not possible.
-The client will also receive an error if the request includes unsupported input shape.
+Clients will also receive an error if the request includes unsupported input shapes.
 ```
 input [
   {